 I thought another summer in Jackson might snap me out of it.
 Jim had invited me back.
 I got there before the rest of the cast and I promise you, I took a deep breath, instructing myself to accept them as they are and not try to force a repeat of the wonderful year before.
 And I promise you, as innocent and fun and quirky and diverse and playful and sweet as was the cast of 1995, the cast of 1996 was that toxic.
 One was a drug dealer (who routinely threatened physical harm against the owner, directors, and producers) and the rest bought their weed from him!
 A couple of nights out drinking and singing karaoke was fun, but all they wanted to do was smoke pot, play poker, and congratulate themselves on how smart and sophisticated they were.
 Meanwhile, they were filthy and entirely uninteresting.
 What had been a joyful singles space was overrun by this disgusting, thankless, dirty, narcissistic family, and unless we got the hell out of the apartment the single kids became unpaid babysitters!
 I got a part-time job at another hotel and stayed away as much I could.
 Mostly, I cried.
 I had two friends from the year before and we were all miserable.

 I took it on the nose, though, because I simply could not adjust.
 They were the most bland, insufferable, grandiose, banal people I’d ever met.
 One girl had talent, but she was hateful.
 She’s well-known and respected here in Salt Lake, for good reason, but I’ll tell you: There are nearly two decades of theatre friends we have in common that say the same thing.
-“Be careful.
-That girl will stab you when you turn around, and she is mean!”
+“Watch out.
+That girl will stab you when you turn around.”

-I was sick, in crisis, but they were poison.
+I was sick.
+They were sick.
 Jim agrees: Summer ’96 sucked.

 I was posing, but the look sums up Summer ’96.

-I’ve been calling him a bastard since we reconnected a couple years later, last millennium.
-In fact, I just finished an evening of filming for the pilot of “The Potomac Group,” a sitcom he and his friends are writing.
-He cast me as the staffer who got fired!
-“You bastard.”
+I renamed him Bastard when we reconnected a couple years later.
+In fact, I just finished filming pilot for a political sitcom he and his friends are writing.
+That cheeky bastard cast me as the staffer who got fired!

-I was a maudlin actress at best, but I was sweet.
-The show “dimmed” after I left, according to Jim’s report.
-One of the cast members was a talented actor with enormous stage presence (and great success in Hollywood).
+I was maudlin onstage, but I was sweet.
+The show “dimmed” after I left, Jim told me.
+One guy was extremely talented, great instincts and enormous stage presence.
 I was the light.

 I Vowed I Would Never Live In Salt Lake City.